okeeffed/cheat-sheets/GraphQL/GraphQL.md

 We are using GraphQL tech on both the frontend and the backend.
 There is an Apollo server you can make use of, but instead we will used `express-graphql`.

 When is comes to the Apollo server "schema" set up, they split what we do in `GraphQL Express` into a `Types` and `Resolves` file (for the server side).

+The FOLLOWING section is about how to set up GraphQL on the client side before getting them to communicate.